justjinsu/opt_posco/README_PAPER_COMPLETION.md

 ## 🎓 Current status of writing

-Section 4 (Results) now explains the CCUS-plus-scrap transition, quantifies the overshoot, and incorporates a hydrogen cost sensitivity (Section 4.4).
+Section 4 (Results) now explains the CCUS-plus-scrap transition, quantifies the overshoot, and incorporates hydrogen-cost and no-CCUS sensitivities (Section 4.4).
 Use the updated manuscript to polish narrative flow, tighten citations, and prepare for co-author review.

 ---